Youth Mental Health: A Reality Check

 -By David Lawrence Centers for Behavioral Health (DLC) Community Outreach Specialist Jessica Liria, M.S.

-Childhood, a period of simpler times…right?
-For many adults, the first two decades of existence are associated with thoughts of being carefree and adventurous.
-It was a time to play, have fun, and only focus on the present.
-As we age into adulthood, life gets busier and more stressful; there are careers to build, families to raise, bills to pay, and so little time to do it all.
-Sadly, the reality is, our youth today do not feel the same positive thoughts about their upbringing.
+Childhood, a period of simpler times . . . right?
+For many adults, the first two decades of existence are associated with memories of being carefree and adventurous.
+It was a time to play, have fun and focus only on the present.
+As we grow into adulthood, life gets busier and more stressful; there are careers to build, families to raise, bills to pay and so little time to do it all.
+Sadly, the reality is that our youth today often do not feel the same positive thoughts about their upbringing.
 The mental health of children and adolescents is suffering.
-Anxiety, depression, and thoughts of suicide are far too common these days among our younger generations.
+Anxiety, depression, and thoughts of suicide are far too common among younger generations.

 This is a time for everyone to pay attention, get involved, and offer hope.
-As a society, we must work together to ensure the wellness, and strengthen the resiliency, of our future leaders and community members.
+As a society, we must work together to ensure the wellness and resilience of our future leaders and community members.

 A Growing Crisis

-Admissions to the children’s unit, which provides these emergency services to individuals under the age of 18, reflects a steady increase in numbers served, year after year, dating back to 2013.
-In fact, from fiscal year 2017-18 to 2018-19, there was nearly a 30% increase in the need for this service.
-For calendar year 2019, there were 620 admissions; that is 620 instances of a young person experiencing a crisis related to their mental health.
-And in 2021, that number increased to 885.
+Admissions to DLC’s Children’s Crisis Stabilization Unit (CCSU), which provides these emergency services to individuals under the age of 18, have increased steadily since 2013.
+From fiscal year 2021 to 2022, there was an 18% increase in the need for this service, or 879 admissions; that is 879 instances of a young person experiencing a crisis related to their mental health.

 Know the Numbers